grammyjs/website/site/docs/guide/context.md

 You can notice two things that are not optimal about this:

 1. We must have access to the `bot` object.
-   This means that we have to pass the `bot` object all around our code base in order to respond, which is annoying when you have more than one source file.
+   This means that we have to pass the `bot` object all around our code base in order to respond, which is annoying when you have more than one source file and you define your listener somewhere else.
 2. We have to take out the chat identifier of the context, and explicitly pass it to `sendMessage` again.
    This is annoying, too, because you most likely always want to respond to the same user that sent a message.
    Imagine how often you would type the same thing over and over again!

 Regarding point 1., the context object simply provides you access to the same API object that you find on `bot.api`, it is called `ctx.api`.
 You could now write `ctx.api.sendMessage` instead and you no longer have to pass around your `bot` object.
+Easy.

 However, the real strength is to fix point 2.
 The context object lets you simply send a reply like this: